timonoko/Parkside-Caliper-Interface/README.md

-This otherwise the same as https://github.com/Matthias-Wandel/caliper-interface
+This is otherwise the same as https://github.com/Matthias-Wandel/caliper-interface

 But Lidl Parkside Caliper has 3V battery and thus the signal level is 2V, so level adjustement not needed.